Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 Suppose for a patient subject to a surgical procedure, we are interested in predicting their future health outcome $Y\in \RR$ in two years using some features $X\in \RR^{p_x}$ collected at the time of the surgery.
 The standard approach is supervised learning: The training data containing $n$ observations $\{(X_i,Y_i)\}_{i=1}^n$ from previous patients is used to pick a predictor $\hat{f}\colon \RR^{p_x}\to \RR$ that minimizes the average prediction error $\frac{1}{n}\sum_{i=1}^n \ell(f(X_i),Y_i)$ over $f\in \cF$ for some loss function $\ell\colon \RR\times\RR\to \RR$ and some function class $\cF$.

 However, the long duration of the study can pose various practical challenges to this paradigm.
 The number of joint observations of $(X,Y)$ may be very limited because they take at least two years to collect.
 The training data may also contain intermediate measurements $Z$, such as the health outcome one year after their surgery.
-In addition, there may be some patients for which we only observe $(X,Z)$ which are easier to collect.
+In addition, there may be some patients for whom we only observe $(X,Z)$ which are easier to collect.
 It is also probable that another data set provides several $(Z,Y)$ samples from patients who had surgery more than two years ago, but their features $X$ were missing due to limited technology.
-In this case, the standard approach of empirical risk minimization only over $(X,Y)$ samples falls short in terms of making use of auxiliary variables or additional partial observations to improve the learning performance.
+In this case, the standard approach of empirical risk minimization only over $(X,Y)$ samples falls short as it cannot make use of auxiliary variables or additional partial observations.

 In the missing data literature, intermediate outcomes $Z$ are often utilized to estimate treatment effects under a conditional independence assumption (i.e., $X\indep Y\given Z$ in our setting) when the outcome $Y$ is difficult to measure~\citep{prentice1989surrogate,begg2000use,athey2016estimating,athey2019surrogate}.
 Incorporating intermediate outcomes improves the estimation efficiency when joint observations of $(X,Y,Z)$ are available.
 It also offers more flexibility in data usage because it allows to incorporate $(X,Z)$ and $(Z,Y)$ samples.
 However, the conditional independence assumption may not hold in practice, and the existing methods are highly specialized to estimating causal effects.